krzystof/stub-react-component/README.md

 ## Publish

-- ask feedback from famous guys
+- ask feedback from people
 - create a npm bin command that generate that for you!